Kotlin/kotlin-wasm-examples/compose-jetsnack/README.md

 **Chrome**:

-For version 109:
+For version 119:

   1. Run the application with the `--js-flags=--experimental-wasm-gc` command line argument.

-For version 110 or later:
+Or for version 119 or later:

   1. Go to `chrome://flags/#enable-webassembly-garbage-collection` in your browser.
   2. Enable **WebAssembly Garbage Collection**.